FOSH-following-demand/FOSH-following-demand.github.io/CODE_OF_CONDUCT.md

-As the first interim [Benevolent Dictator for Life (BDFL)](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life), Andre Maia Chagas can take any action he deems appropriate for the safety of the `tedana` community, including but not limited to:
+As the first interim [Benevolent Dictator for Life (BDFL)](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life), Andre Maia Chagas can take any action he deems appropriate for the safety of the `FOSH-following-demand` community, including but not limited to:

 * facilitating a conversation between the two parties involved in the violation of the code of conduct
 * requesting a contributor apologize for their behaviour
 * asking a contributor or multiple contributors to enter a cooling off period that puts a time-limited pause on a particular discussion topic
-* asking a contributor to no longer participate in the development of `tedana`
+* asking a contributor to no longer participate in the development of `FOSH-following-demand`

 ## Attribution